Strelts0v/organaizer-vigi/README.md

 # organaizer-vigi
 This is my course project in third term.
-Represents simple organaizer for contacts, notes, tasks etc
+Represents simple organaizer for contacts, notes, tasks etc.